-During the last two decades of the twentieth century, the French cinema displayed an extraordinary wealth of young Jewish talents.
+During the last two decades of the twentieth century, French cinema displayed an extraordinary wealth of young Jewish talents.
 These personalities, unlike their predecessors, do not conceal their sense of belonging.
-For example, a romantic male lead of the 1930s had to alter his original family name from Salomons to the more French sounding Jean-Pierre Aumont.
-Currently, film directors like Cedric Klapisch or Mathieu Kassowitz, script-writers like the couple Jean-Pierre Bacri and Agnes Jaoui, actors like Emmanuel Salinger, Sandrine Kiberlain, Gad Elmaleh and Elsa Zylberstein, do not refrain from divulging their cultural origins.
-In their work, they not only cling to their family patronyms, but deal with diverse aspects of the Jewish condition in France today.
+For example, a romantic male lead of the 1930s had to alter his original family name from Salomons to the more French-sounding Jean-Pierre Aumont.
+Currently, film directors like Cedric Klapisch or Mathieu Kassowitz, script-writers like the couple Jean-Pierre Bacri and Agnes Jaoui, and actors like Emmanuel Salinger, Sandrine Kiberlain, Gad Elmaleh, and Elsa Zylberstein, do not refrain from divulging their cultural origins.
+In their work, they not only cling to their family patronyms but deal with diverse aspects of the Jewish condition in France today.

-Yet Elsa Zylberstein had already achieved her first wide popular success some years before in Mina Tannenbaum (1994) by director Martine Dugowson.
-The film follows over twenty years the coming of age and ongoing friendship of two Jewish girls: Mina, the daughter of Holocaust survivors, and Ethel Benegui, from a Sepharadi family.
+Yet Elsa Zylberstein had already achieved her first wide popular success some years before in Mina Tannenbaum (1994), by director Martine Dugowson.
+The film follows over twenty years the coming of age and ongoing friendship of two Jewish girls: Mina, the daughter of Holocaust survivors, and Ethel Benegui, from a Descendants of the Jews who lived in Spain and Portugal before the explusion of 1492; primarily Jews of N. Africa, Italy, the Middle East and the Balkans.Sephardim family.
 Zylberstein was rewarded with the coveted “Promising new woman actor” prize and her fruitful collaboration with Dugowson, a representative of the French new wave of female directors, continued in two more films: Portraits Chinois (Shadow Play, 1996) and Les Fantômes de Louba (Louba’s Ghosts, 2001).
 As the opening credits unfold to Shadow Play, we hear, in voice-over, former Israeli Prime Minister Yitzhak Rabin’s celebrated speech in praise of peace.
 In Louba’s Ghosts, Zylberstein is an abused and forsaken adolescent, who, obsessed by images of the Jewish past, later seeks revenge for her former humiliation.

 Throughout, Elsa Zylberstein has also enjoyed a successful career in the theater, appearing in plays by Pirandello and Anouilh as well as in adaptations of successful American playwrights.